feerose111/Learning_PyTorch/README.md

 - **To overcome overfitting used techniques such as Batch Normalization and Dropout in the Neural Network**
 - **Performed Regularization on model weight adding `weight-decay` parameter in the optimizer**
 - **Then achieved training accuracy around `94%` and test accuracy around `89%` slightly reducing overfitting**

+## Day 7: Learning to perform hyperparameter tuning on previously built model using optuna
+- **Used Bayesian search for hyperparameter tuning**
+- **Defined a function `objective` and passed `trail` class in that function **
+- **Dynamic approach was used to pass the parameters in that function which allows optuna to try different set of parameters**
+- **Trails were performed to find the best parameter example number of hidden layers, number of neurons per layer, dropout rate, learning rate, epochs, optimizer, etc.. **